 Weighted Blankets can not only support emotional and mental health but also physical too.
 Proven to aid with symptoms of restless leg syndrome and fibromyalgia; the heavier weight of the blanket prohibits movement and promotes stillness.
 The pressure may also help to alleviate numbness and tingling in the hands and feet.

 I have to say I was sceptical but had heard so many good things and read quite a bit of research on the benefits.
 After trying my friend’s blanket for myself, I could immediately feel the benefits.
-There are so many companies out there who make them now, but I choose Mela as they have specifically designed blankets for kids as well as adults.
+There are so many companies out there that make them now, but I choose Mela as they have specifically designed blankets for kids as well as adults.
 Not only that but they donate a portion of the profits to mental health research with Young Minds.

 The boys are absolutely loving their blankets, and I’m definitely looking to get another for myself (although think the hubby might have his eye on one too!).
-If you do decide to buy one then please do look at Mela, and use code: MELAFRIENDS for 10% off your order.

 NB: Weighted Blankets may not work for everyone.
 This post is not an Ad, I was not gifted the blankets.